mananahmed/chapatimystery/_posts/2019-12-31-Australianama-RT.md

 ...

 ### The Way Back Home ###
 [Taymiya R. Zaman is Associate Professor of History at the University of San Francisco, where she has taught since 2007.
 She has published scholarly articles on auto/biographical writing in Mughal India and historical memory in South Asia.
 She has also published narrative non-fiction and fiction.
-In 2014, her short story “Thirst” won the Pushcart Prize.]
+In 2014, her short story “Thirst” won the Pushcart Prize.] [⤴ TOC](#table-of-content)
 ![alt text]({{site.baseurl}}/img/uploads/2019/SK_TZ.jpeg)

 I am six years old in Islamabad and my body is burning with fever.
 The sensation is unpleasant and unfamiliar and it’s hot everywhere.
 My father is walking in circles around my bed and stroking my hair.
 “Listen,” he says, “Babur was the king of India and his beloved son Humayun was very sick.
 So Babur walked in circles around his son’s bed and asked God to take the illness away from Humayun and give it to him instead.
 I will do the same for you.”
 I eye my father warily.
 I fully believe he will get fever now.
 Maybe he does.
 Maybe he doesn’t.
 But I get well and forget the story.
 I encounter it decades later in a memoir penned by Babur’s daughter, Gulbadan Begum; in her memoir, the Humayunnama, Gulbadan Begum narrates how Humayun got sick and Babur exchanged his life for his son’s.
 I am in Ann Arbor, Michigan, writing a dissertation about autobiography in Mughal India.
 I analyze the story as a means by which Gulbadan Begum legitimizes her brother Humayun’s claims to kingship.
 The story lives in two epistemes that remain separate in my head—one composed of my father’s soothing voice and cool hands, the other of words in a book— and I rank the second episteme as higher, obviously.
 But, as Samia Khatun asks---in her poignant, mesmerizing book, *Australianama*: The South Asian Odyssey in Australia—--how much of what we study is already known to us?
 (176) More importantly, what does it mean to know, live, and inhabit a story?